deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> Table 2 presents the performance comparison of different LLMs and decoding methods across various factuality evaluation tasks, highlighting the best and second-best performances for each model.
+> This table presents the performance comparison of Llama3-8B-Instruct model on factuality evaluation tasks with varying numbers of masked retrieval heads.

 {{< table-caption >}}